 What to Do After a Boating Accident

 After an accident, file an accident report with the U.S. Coast Guard or local law enforcement agencies.
-Brian White & Associates are ready to help you find quality medical support, determine liability, and pursue your case under all applicable boating accident laws.
+Attorney Brian White & Associates are ready to help you find quality medical support, determine liability, and pursue your case under all applicable boating accident laws.
 We handle private and commercial boating accident claims and will fight for justice on your behalf.
 Contact our offices in Houston today for a free case evaluation at (713) 224-4878.